FK Riteriai: 2017–2021

-2022–present
+2022–2025

 In January 2022, Glenn Ståhl was appointed as the new manager of Riteriai.
 On 7 May 2022, he resigned from his position and left the club.
 He led the club in twelve official games, during which it won 21 points.
 Pablo Villar took over as the new manager on 24 May 2022.
 In the 2022 Lithuanian Football Cup, Riteriai reached the quarter-finals, where they were defeated 1–2 by FK Žalgiris.
 In the 2022 A Lyga, they reached fifth place.

 After a poor start to the 2023 season with only one point out of the first four league matches, Villar was sacked on 24 March 2023.
 He was succeeded by Vladimir Janković on 31 March.
 On 25 July, Janković was sacked.
 Portuguese coach Matthew Silva, who coached the Riteriai B team (second team) in the I Lyga, was promoted to be the head coach of the first team one day later.
 In the 2023 Lithuanian Football Cup, Riteriai reached the quarter-finals, where they were defeated 0–2 by FA Šiauliai.
 The club ended the 2023 league campaign in the last place and therefore was relegated to the second division after ten consecutive seasons in the first division.

+2026–present

+On 27 January 2026 was signed an agreement to sell parts of the club to the Dutch football education academy “4ThePlayers Academy”.